-Finally, in column (3), the control group constitutes the intersection of the control groups in columns (1) and (2): it consists of all plants of runner-up firms in the same county as the treated plant.
-Besides plant and industry \times county \times year fixed effects, this specification includes case fixed effects.
-Hence, we compare plants in the same county, industry, and year that belong to firms which either have plants in the winner county (treatment group) or in the corresponding runner-up counties (control group).
-This is our tightest specification; it accounts for both unobserved shocks in the county of the treated plant and firm-level exposure to unobserved shocks that may affect both the winner and runner-up counties.
+Finally, in column (3), we further refine the control group by recognizing that the quasi-random assignment of the MDP openings is only with respect to winner and runner-up counties.
+Precisely, the control group now only includes plants of runner-up (MC) firms in the same county as the treated plant.
+The fixed effects remain the same.
+Thus, we compare plants in the same county, industry, and year that belong to firms which either have plants in the winner county (treatment group) or in the corresponding runner-up counties (control group).
+This is our tightest specification and will be our baseline specification in all subsequent global spillover regressions.

-As Table 3 shows, the MDP opening increases the productivity of treated plants outside the winner county by 1.8% to 2%.
-The estimate is stable despite varying control groups and fixed effects.
-While the productivity gains at treated plants are lower than the corresponding gains in the winner county, Table 1 shows that the typical treated MC firm has about 6.3 plants outside the winner county.
-As we show below in a back-of-the-envelope calculation, this implies that almost twice as many jobs are created outside the winner county than among plants in the winner county combined.
+As columns (1) to (3) of Table 3 show, the MDP opening raises the productivity of treated plants outside the MDP county by 1.8% to 2% relative to plants in the respective control group.
+This estimate is stable despite varying control groups and fixed effects.12 While the gains at treated plants are lower than the corresponding gains at plants in the winner county, Table 1 shows that the typical treated MC firm has about 6.3 plants outside the winner county.
+Thus, the productivity gains at treated plants accrue to a large number